helixhorned/ljremarkable/README.md

   client to re-send the complete screen contents.
 Useful after an accidental page change, or when artifacts have accumulated on the rM screen and one wishes to refresh the view.

-* Drag with a single finger from the top right corner to the bottom right corner of the rM
+* Drag with a single finger from the top right corner to the bottom left corner of the rM
   screen: shut down the connection and exit the application.

 **<sup>[u1]</sup>** This is exactly reverse to the notion of the server being side that is